 But while a startup founder gets to focus exclusively on crossing the Valley of Death, university venture and tech transfer staff have even more on their plate.

 Between supporting the creation of startups and spin outs, coordinating sale and licensing of intellecutal property, sponsored research agreements, and more, staff need all the support they can get to ensure that university technologies cross the Valley of Death.

 We've put together a list with a few things institutions can do to coach their researchers to successful commercialization, even under serious time constraints.

-Your researchers turn to you to for guidance on how to get their innovations out to the world; some have entrepreneurial aspirations and some just want to make sure their inventions are used.
+Your researchers turn to you to for guidance on how to get their innovations out to the world.
+Some have entrepreneurial aspirations themselves, and others just want to make sure their inventions are used.
 Regardless, both parties (TTO & researcher) need to understand all of the potential avenues and decide together how to proceed to advance the research.

 A lot of research gets lost on the road to product development for a many reasons, one is funding.
 While many universities rely on federal funding at their main source of income, there are other places to tap into that can help provide the resources needed for emerging technology to be transformed to product like angel investors, gap funds, SBIR, private interest groups, industry to name a few.

 A much talked about topic in business and development is, networking.
 The reason it is discussed in such length and detail is because it is important.
 While the obvious, create a network outside of your university, is important.
 What can be overlooked is expanding and nurturing your internal network to discover opportunities.
 Say for example a corporation has inquired regarding a spin out, what if the person who handles licensing has something of interest but doesn’t know?
 Taking a holistic internal relationship approach can help both upstream and downstream activities.